 - Leading intervention (targeting individual next steps)

-However, often their focus will change as they will target support for skills such as social behaviour, confidence, creativity, physical development (especially the larger movements) and language as there are often different play and learning opportunities to expand and develop these outside rather than in.
+However, often their focus will change as their main priority outside is to target support for skills such as social behaviour, confidence, creativity, well-being, physical development (especially the larger movements) and language as there is often a wider span of opportunities outside to expand on and develop in comparison to inside play.

 Outdoor planning is based on the following: